m3g/ComplexMixtures.jl/docs/src/parallel.md

 # Parallel execution

-An MDDF calculation can be performed in parallel, using many processors of a single computer.
+It is highly recommended to run MDDF calculations in parallel, using multiple processors of a single computer.
 To run the computation in parallel, initialize `julia` with the `-t auto` option:
 ```
 julia -t auto
 ```
-The computation will a number of computation threads equal to the number of physical cores of the computer.
-The number of computation threads to be used can be set by the `Option(nthreads=N)` parameter, where `N` is an integer.
+The computation will use a number of threads equal to the number of physical cores of the computer.
+The number of computation threads to be used can be set by the `Options(nthreads=N)` parameter, where `N` is an integer.
 Hyperthreading (using more threads than physical CPUs) usually does not provide a significant speedup, and can be detrimental in some cases.